Application screen configuration

 `headerV1(title, sections)`

-Creates the process header configuration.
+Creates process header configuration.
 It takes two parameters:

 * `title` - header title, displayed in Eximee Dashboard.